ibrahimmkhalid/ultralytics/docs/en/datasets/pose/hand-keypoints.md

 ## Introduction

-The hand-keypoints dataset contains 26,768 images of hands annotated with keypoints, making it suitable for training models like Ultralytics YOLO for pose estimation tasks.
-The annotations were generated using the Google MediaPipe library, ensuring high [accuracy](https://www.ultralytics.com/glossary/accuracy) and consistency, and the dataset is compatible [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics) formats.
+The hand-keypoints dataset contains 26,768 images of hands annotated with keypoints, making it suitable for training models like SFDT_Ibrahim YOLO for pose estimation tasks.
+The annotations were generated using the Google MediaPipe library, ensuring high [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) and consistency, and the dataset is compatible [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim) formats.

 <p align="center">
   <br>